Microsoft stumbles into crucial financial year

 That purchase was supposed to accelerate Microsoft's entry into an online ad market dominated by Google, but it never took hold and its money-losing Bing search engine has barely dented Google's market share in the three years since launch.

 The write-off was a painful admission that Microsoft has failed to make a profitable business from online ads despite growing traffic.
-A sale of the online unit, perhaps to Facebook Inc (FB.O), would make sense now, some on Wall Street suggest.
+A sale of the online unit, perhaps to Facebook Inc, would make sense now, some on Wall Street suggest.

 The huge charge was not a shock to investors - Microsoft shares rose slightly in the next trading session - but it underscored how the company misjudged the Internet's commercial possibilities and lost its way in mobile computing.